 Taking total premiums for life insurance, annuity considerations, deposit type contract funds, accident and health and other considerations, the company has a market share of 13.8%

 The company primarily invests in fixed maturity securities like government and corporate bonds.
 Nearly 75% of the assets are invested in such securities, however the yield from these dropped from 5% in 2007 to 4% in 2012.
-In the coming years, we expect the yield to recover to per-recession levels as the Fed's quantitative easing program comes to an end.
+In the coming years, we expect the yield to recover to per-recession levels as there is indication that with strengthening macroeconomic parameters rates Fed might start increase rates.

 Increasing Bond Yields

 More than 75% of MetLife's assets are invested in corporate and government bonds, the returns from which are linked to interest rates.
-The 10 year Treasury bond yield has climbed from 1.66% in May to around 2.63%, primarily due to speculations that the Federal Reserve’s Quantitative Easing program might be winding down in the near future.
-The program involves purchasing assets like long term treasuries and mortgage-backed securities from commercial banks and other financial institutions, thereby increasing liquidity and reducing long term interest rates.
-The Fed has indicated a threshold of 6.5% unemployment rate as a target for the economic recovery before it might start increasing interest rates.
-Improving trends in the U.S. job market have led to speculations that the Fed might start tapering the program later this year, sending bond yields soaring.
-The unemployment rate in the U.S. has recovered from 10.1% observed during the financial crisis in 2009 and reached a four-year low of 7.5% in April, staying around 7.6% through May and June.
+The 10 year Treasury bond yield has fallen to under 2% as the near-zero interest rate prevails in the U.S. Improving trends in the U.S. job market have led to speculations that the Fed might increase rates later this year, lifting the bond yields.
+The unemployment rate in the U.S. has recovered from 10.1% observed during the financial crisis in 2009 and reached a low of 5.5% this year.

 Modest Growth in Life and Health Insurance Market

 Growth in the life and health insurance business continues to be impacted by the current higher levels of unemployment.
 However, the recovering job market is driving growth in the market.

 Acquisition of ALICO Expanded Footprint